 “They’re my clothes and it’s my body,” said Lilly, age 4, when asked her thoughts about this topic.

-For younger toddlers, you may begin with a limited number of choices (3-5).
-You can gradually increase as the child becomes more comfortable making dressing decisions.
+TWO // For younger toddlers, begin with a limited number of choices (3-5).
+You can gradually increase the number of clothing articles available as your child becomes more comfortable making dressing decisions.

-Incorporate dressing into your daily rhythm.
+FIVE // Incorporate dressing into your daily rhythm so it becomes a predictable, routine part of your day.
 For us, we eat breakfast, clean up, and then get dressed for the day.
 “Once we’re dressed, we can go outside,” is a gentle reminder often used in our house.
 Our nighttime routine consists of a bath followed by pajamas, brush teeth, and then storytime.
 Consistency in daily routines is extremely beneficial to kids of all ages.
 You could even display a rhythm chart for both morning and nighttime routines as a visual reminder.

-Practice dressing skills.
+SEVEN // Provide lots of unstructured, free time in which children are given the opportunity to practice dressing skills, free from the pressure of a timeline.
 Consider putting a few shirts and shorts and pairs of socks that are one or two sizes too big in a dressing basket in the child’s work area.
 Loose-fitting clothes are perfect for practice when first beginning to learn to dress themselves and give the child a boost in confidence.
-Also, be sure to provide lots of unstructured, free time in which children are given the opportunity to practice these importance skills without the imposition of a timeline.
-Find additional tips to help children learn how to dress themselves on the Aid to Life website.
+Find additional tips to help children learn how to dress themselves on the Aid to Life website .